GaryChengld/LearningAWS/DAV-C01-preparation.md

 Downloading dependencies is a critical phase in the build process.
 These dependent files can range in size from a few KBs to multiple MBs.
 Because most of the dependent files do not change frequently between builds, you can noticeably reduce your build time by caching dependencies.\
 \
 This will allow the code bundle to be deployed to Elastic Beanstalk to have both the dependencies and the code, hence speeding up the deployment time to Elastic Beanstalk

+#### ElastiCache

+Amazon ElastiCache is an ideal front-end for data stores such as Amazon RDS, providing a high-performance middle tier for applications with extremely high request rates and/or low latency requirements.
+The best part of caching is that it’s minimally invasive to implement and by doing so, your application performance regarding both scale and speed is dramatically improved.

+* Amazon ElastiCache allows you to run in-memory data stores in the AWS cloud.
+Amazon ElastiCache is a popular choice for real-time use cases like Caching, Session Stores, Gaming, Geospatial Services, Real-Time Analytics, and Queuing.

+#### Beanstalk

+ * If your AWS Elastic Beanstalk application performs operations or workflows that take a long time to complete, you can offload those tasks to a dedicated worker environment.
+Decoupling your web application front end from a process that performs blocking operations is a common way to ensure that your application stays responsive under load.

+* You must use saved configurations to migrate an Elastic Beanstalk environment between AWS accounts.
+You can save your environment's configuration as an object in Amazon Simple Storage Service (Amazon S3) that can be applied to other environments during environment creation, or applied to a running environment.
+Saved configurations are YAML formatted templates that define an environment's platform version, tier, configuration option settings, and tags.\
+Download the saved configuration to your local machine.
+Change your account-specific parameters in the downloaded configuration file, and then save the changes.
+For example, change the key pair name, subnet ID, or application name (such as application-b-name).
+Upload the saved configuration from your local machine to an S3 bucket in Team B's account.
+From this account, create a new Beanstalk application by choosing 'Saved Configurations' from the navigation panel.

+ #### Dynamodb

+ * Consider using Global tables if your application is accessed by globally distributed users - If you have globally dispersed users, consider using global tables.
+With global tables, you can specify the AWS Regions where you want the table to be available.
+This can significantly reduce latency for your users.
+So, reducing the distance between the client and the DynamoDB endpoint is an important performance fix to be considered.

+* Use eventually consistent reads in place of strongly consistent reads whenever possible - If your application doesn't require strongly consistent reads, consider using eventually consistent reads.
+Eventually consistent reads are cheaper and are less likely to experience high latency.

+#### RDS

+* In addition to using Read Replicas to reduce the load on your source DB instance, you can also use Read Replicas to implement a DR solution for your production DB environment.
+If the source DB instance fails, you can promote your Read Replica to a standalone source server.
+Read Replicas can also be created in a different Region than the source database.
+Using a cross-Region Read Replica can help ensure that you get back up and running if you experience a regional availability issue.

+* The automated backup feature of Amazon RDS enables point-in-time recovery for your database instance.
+Amazon RDS will backup your database and transaction logs and store both for a user-specified retention period.
+If it’s a Multi-AZ configuration, backups occur on the standby to reduce I/O impact on the primary.
+Automated backups are limited to a single AWS Region while manual snapshots and Read Replicas are supported across multiple Regions.

+#### ElastiCache

+* To provide a shared data storage for sessions that can be accessed from any individual web server, you can abstract the HTTP sessions from the web servers themselves.
+A common solution for this is to leverage an ElastiCache service offering which is an In-Memory Key/Value store such as Redis and Memcached.

+#### ALB

+* Sticky sessions are a mechanism to route requests to the same target in a target group.
+This is useful for servers that maintain state information to provide a continuous experience to clients.
+To use sticky sessions, the clients must support cookies.\
+When a load balancer first receives a request from a client, it routes the request to a target, generates a cookie named AWSALB that encodes information about the selected target, encrypts the cookie, and includes the cookie in the response to the client.
+The client should include the cookie that it receives in subsequent requests to the load balancer.
+When the load balancer receives a request from a client that contains the cookie, if sticky sessions are enabled for the target group and the request goes to the same target group, the load balancer detects the cookie and routes the request to the same target.